waylayio/waylay-sdk-registry-py/README.md

 Waylay Registry OpenAPI specification (API version: 2.13.0-beta.0)

 It consists of two sub-packages that are both plugins for the  package.
-- The `waylay_registry_api` sub-package contains the Registry api methods.
+- The `waylay-sdk-registry` sub-package contains the Registry api methods.
-- The `waylay_registry_types` sub-package is an extension that contains the typed model classes for all path params, query params, body params and responses for each of the api methods in `waylay_registry_api`.
+- The `waylay-sdk-registry-types` sub-package is an extension that contains the typed model classes for all path params, query params, body params and responses for each of the api methods in `waylay-sdk-registry`.

 ## Requirements.
 This package requires Python 3.11+.

 ## Installation
-Typically this package is installed when installing the [waylay-sdk](https://github.com/waylayio/waylay-py-core) package to enable the service's functionality.
+Typically this package is installed when installing the [waylay-sdk](https://github.com/waylayio/waylay-sdk-py) package to enable the service's functionality.
-When the service api methods are required, waylay_registry_api is included in:
+When the service api methods are required, waylay-sdk-registry is included in:
 - ```pip install waylay-sdk[registry]``` to install `waylay-sdk` along with only this service, or
 - ```pip install waylay-sdk[services]``` to install `waylay-sdk` along with all services.
-When the typed models are required, both waylay_registry_api and waylay_registry_types are included in:
+When the typed models are required, both waylay-sdk-registry and waylay-sdk-registry-types are included in:
 - ```pip install waylay-sdk[registry,registry-types]``` to install `waylay-sdk` along with only this service including the typed models, or
 - ```pip install waylay-sdk[registry]``` to install `waylay-sdk` along with all services along with the typed models.